Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/04/resizing-images-sharp.md

 Recently I highlighted problems with [WEBP images in Open Graph data](/blog/2022/10/webp-opengraph-images/).
 This post demonstrates how you can manage your site's images, including automatically generating optimised and resized versions using the [Sharp](https://www.npmjs.com/package/sharp/v/0.5.2) package.

 Does this article look familiar...
-I did the same with a Sqoosh package, but it has been discontinued.
+I did the same with a Squoosh package, but it has been discontinued.
 However, this turned out to be a good thing as Sharp does seem to give comparable results and runs a little faster.

 ## Image workflow